 To help keep costs down, you may want to consider using print on demand, which doesn’t require a large upfront print run.
 Instead, copies are only printed when your readers order them.

-For help raising funds to publish a magazine, consider running a Kickstarter campaign.
+For help raising funds to publish a book or magazine, consider running a Kickstarter campaign.
 For a look at how this has been done, check out the story of Fake Geek Girls Like Us.

 Perhaps initial funders could have their work featured in your first edition?